khinthandarkyaw98/BF-RIS-Channel-Covariance-DeepLearning/readme.md

 ### System Model

-See the folder [sytemModel](./systemModel/fig1.png) to understand the custom Downlink Beamforming with Reconfigurable Intelligent Surface environment.

-The architecture of the proposed neural network model is shown as follows.
+The implementation of the neural network model is adapted from [TianLin0509/BF-design-with-DL](https://github.com/TianLin0509/BF-design-with-DL) to meet our system requriements.

 > [!IMPORTANT]
-> For details, please view the paper [Insert URL]().
+> For details on the custom Downlink Beamforming with Reconfigurable Intelligent Surface environment, please refer to the paper: [](Insert URL).
 <div align="center">
   <img src="https://github.com/khinthandarkyaw98/BF-RIS-Channel-Covariance-DeepLearning/blob/main/systemModel/fig1.png">
 </div>